 Strongly consider retaining the services of Recovery Solution. www.recoverysolution.org

 Blake Brewer, PRS has a B.B.A in Management and Marketing and concentrated his course load toward Nonprofit Development and Fundraising as well as Entrepreneurship.
-Blake is a trained and experienced Recovery Coach, Recovery Specialist, and the founder of Recovery Solution and spends a good amount of time helping those who have lost everything, have no insurance, no money, and no family support get into detox, residential treatment, dual-diagnosis programs, Partial Hospitalization Programs, and other wise get plugged into the recovery community and get the help they need.
-Blake is also a writer, serial entrepreneur, avid traveler and community volunteer.
+Blake is a trained and experienced Recovery Coach, Recovery Specialist, and the founder of Recovery Solution.
+He spends a good amount of time helping those who have lost a great deal and lack support and resources get into detox, residential treatment, dual-diagnosis programs, Partial Hospitalization Programs, and other wise get plugged into the recovery community and get the help they need.
+Blake is also a writer, entrepreneur, avid traveler and community volunteer.
 He has struggled with addiction, primarily to opiates, since he was shot and nearly killed in 2007.
 He believes that Recovery looks different for everyone and that there is no single path to recovery from addiction and no one-size-fits all cure.
 Recovery Solution was started in order to combine multiple treatments and methodologies, along with specialists and experts in their respective fields to create an optimal Recovery Solution for each individual and to maintain accountability and continuing treatment after residential discharge, or in lieu of inpatient treatment, because statistics show the ineffectiveness of residential treatment without continuous support.
 Moreover, the relapse rates of those that leave treatment without continuing outpatient services or a supportive sober environment are staggering.
-Without following through with an aftercare plan, there is a 90% chance of relapse within the first month, often the same day.
-Residential Rehab aka inpatient treatment is a waste of time and money without aftercare.
-Period.
 So talk to me or a Recovery Specialist at Recovery Solution and let us help you figure out a plan to minimize relapse.